kernel1983/eth-fn/README.md

 # eth-fn

-In web3py, to call a function od a smart contract, it requires to include long ABI information.
+In web3py, to call a function of a smart contract, it requires to include long ABI information.

 https://web3py.readthedocs.io/en/stable/web3.contract.html